dpsjksjx900/VideoEnhancer/README.md

 ## Installation

-Install the required Python packages and fetch the RIFE, FFmpeg and upscaling binaries automatically:
+On **Windows** you can install the required Python packages and fetch the RIFE, FFmpeg and upscaling binaries automatically:

 ```bash
 pip install -r requirements.txt
 python install_requirements.py
 ```

-The `install_requirements.py` script now downloads the latest RealSR, waifu2x, RealESRGAN and SwinIR executables automatically.
+The `install_requirements.py` script downloads the latest RealSR, waifu2x, RealESRGAN and SwinIR executables automatically.
 Diffusion model weights are fetched on first use.
+The script is designed for Windows only.

+Linux or macOS users should install the packages with `pip install -r requirements.txt` and then manually install FFmpeg along with the desired RIFE and upscaling executables.
+Pre-built binaries can be obtained from each project's releases, or you can compile them yourself.
+The `setup_env.py` script in this repository can help create a virtual environment if needed.

 ## Interpolating Videos